 If for some reason the operation is not successful, Screens Express will let you know.
 In most cases, this error most likely means that your router either does not support UPnP/NAT Port Mapping or that the service is disabled.
 For more information, visit the Troubleshooting section.Sharable Link

 Once the operation is complete, Screens Express will generate a unique link, which can be shared with the person who wish to connect to your Mac.
-You can choose to change that link every time you use Screens Express or make that link static on each use.
+You can choose to change that link every time you use Screens Express or make that link the same on each use.

-The person receiving that link can then tap or click on that link, which will automatically open Screens and initiate a connection to your Mac.
+The person receiving that link can then tap or click on that link, which will automatically open Screens and initiate a connection to the Mac.

 Until a connection has been made, Screens Express is in wait mode.
 When an incoming connection has been detected, you will be prompted to allow the remote guest connection to continue.
 Click on Share Screen to let the connection go through.